Violent crime heats up ahead of Memorial Day weekend - NewsBreak

 In January, Michelle Go was pushed in front of an oncoming train as it pulled into a Times Square station.

 In April, police said Frank James opened fire on a train in Brooklyn , hitting 10 people.
-There were no casualties.Police: Man shot, killed while riding horse in Oklahoma City
+There were no casualties.Full report: Americans’ views on abortion, guns and inflation

 “It’s a full-blown crisis that’s happening in our subway system right now,” a New York citizen said.